Aunty or Auntie: Which is Correct for Essays?

 While both "Aunty" and "Auntie" are accepted spellings of the same term, which one to use in which context concerns personal preference for some people.

-These two variants of the word are very often used as synonyms, but "Aunty" is more usually applied in British English and "Auntie" in American English.
 They both denote a relationship that is familiar or affectionate with a female relative—usually your parents' sister—or even with a close family friend.
 Choosing which form to use sometimes depends on regional differences in language and cultural influence or personal preference.

 In this article, we will explore the differences between the terms "Aunty" and "Auntie," what they mean, when to capitalize them in essays, and examples of how you would use them in sentences.